Swordfish90/cool-retro-term/README.md

 Ubuntu users of 14.04 LTS (Trusty) up to 15.10 (Wily) can use [this PPA](https://launchpad.net/~bugs-launchpad-net-falkensweb)

+Ubuntu users of 17.10 (Artful) should use [this PPA](https://launchpad.net/%7Evantuz/+archive/ubuntu/cool-retro-term)

 OSX users can grab the latest dmg from the release page: https://github.com/Swordfish90/cool-retro-term/releases

 ## Build instructions (Linux)